Tropical Storm Kai-tak: Retirement

 On December 21, 2017, PAGASA retired the name Urduja within the Philippine Area of Responsibility (PAR) after it caused more than ₱1 billion (US$17 million) in damages.
 The department replaced Urduja with Uwan for the 2021 season, a Cebuano word for rain.
-However, due to the limited number of typhoons that entered PAR on that year, the name went unused, and instead was only used for the first time during the 2025 season.
+However, due to the limited number of typhoons that entered PAR on that year, the name went unused, and was used instead for the first and only time during the 2025 season.

 Due to the damage and high death toll in Visayas, the name Kai-tak was officially retired during the 50th annual session of the ESCAP/WMO Typhoon Committee in February 2018.
 In February 2019, the Typhoon Committee replaced the name with Yun-yeung; (Note: Replacement name originally made by China.) its first usage was during the 2023 season.